 I’ve made these cookies three times in the past 3 weeks.
 They are chewy, crispy, ridiculously delicious and SWEET.
 The best part, they have hardly any added sugar.
 I used only a 1/4 cup of organic coconut palm sugar because the almond flour I also used has a natural hint of sweetness.
 Did you know the famous Nestle Toll House cookie recipe has 1 and 1/2 cups of added sugar plus the sugar contained in 2 cups of chocolate chips?!
-That is close to 600 grams of added sugar per recipe, which is crazy!
+That is over 400 grams of added sugar per recipe, which is crazy!
 I still can’t believe I used to use make those cookies back in the day.
 Talk about a sugar hangover.

 If you’ve never used coconut palm sugar in your baking, I recommend starting ASAP.
 This type of sugar is a perfect 1 to 1 substitute for any recipe that calls for regular old sugar.
 Coconut palm sugar is completely unrefined and not bleached like typical refined white sugar, helping to preserve all of its beneficial vitamins and minerals.
 It is naturally high in amino acids – has 10,000 times more potassium, 20 times more magnesium and 20 times more iron than conventional sugar.
 Converting to this type of sugar could also lower your risk of developing diabetes because it’s glycemic index is half of that compared to sugar.
 It is light years better than other sugars on the market!

 The best part of this cookie recipe is that it is completely versatile.
 My favorite combo so far (pictured above) is walnuts and currants… but I also like goji berries and raw cacao nibs too.
 A good ole’ fashioned chocolate chip wouldn’t be bad either, I think I’m going to try that one next but with only a half cup of chocolate chips, of course!

 - ¼ cup coconut palm sugar